binerogroup/documentation/_sources/networking/mtu.rst.txt

 The receiving server will later on have to reassemble the packet.
-This process happens in the background and is not something that needs to be actively managed by an administrator, however some applications does not work well with fragmentation so there is an option to disallow it by setting the "DF" bit on a frame.
+This process happens in the background and is not something that needs to be actively managed by an administrator, however some applications does not work well with fragmentation so there is an option to disallow it by setting the ``DF`` bit on a frame.

 DF stands for Don't Fragment and essentially tells every router involved to avoid fragmentation.
-The alternative to fragmentation, when using a larger MTU than 1500, is that the package is dropped and an ICMP message with code "fragmentation needed" is returned.
+The alternative to fragmentation, when using a larger MTU than 1500, is that the package is dropped and an ICMP message with code *fragmentation needed* is returned.

 Because of this, its important to understand the concept of MTU, especially when using an MTU different from 1500 bytes.